Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: Surrogate Model Analysis

 \subsection{Parameter-free Operations}

-Several works have found that methods based on DARTS~\citep{darts} are prone to finding sub-optimal architectures that contain many, or even only, parameter-free operations (max. pooling, avg. pooling or skip connections) and perform poorly~\citep{zela19, xu2019pcdarts, dong20}.
-The surrogate models are evaluated by replacing a random selection of operations in a cell with one type of parameter-free operations to match a certain ratio of parameter-free operations in a cell.
+Several works have found that methods based on DARTS~\citep{darts} are prone to finding sub-optimal architectures that contain many, or even only, parameter-free operations (max. pooling, avg. pooling or skip connections) and perform poorly~\citep{zela19}.
+We therefore evaluated the surrogate models on such architectures by replacing a random selection of operations in a cell with one type of parameter-free operations to match a certain ratio of parameter-free operations in a cell.
 This analysis is carried out over the test set of the surrogate models and hence contains architectures collected by all optimizers.
-For a more robust analysis, for each ratio of operations to replace, we repeated this experiment 4 times.
+For a more robust analysis, we repeated this experiment 4 times for each ratio of operations to replace.

-\paragraph{Results} Figure~\ref{fig:exp:surrogate:no_param_inter} shows that both the GIN and the XGB model correctly predict that accuracy drops with too many parameter-free operations, especially for skip connections.
+\paragraph{Results} Figure~\ref{fig:exp:surrogate:no_param_inter} shows that both the GIN and the XGB model correctly predict that the accuracy drops with too many parameter-free operations, particularly for skip connections.
 The groundtruth of architectures with only parameter-free operations is displayed as scatter plot.
-Out of the two models, XGB better captures the slight performance improvement of using a few skip connections.
+Out of the two models, XGB captures the slight performance improvement of using a few skip connections better.
 LGB failed to capture this trend but performed very similarly to XGB for the high number of parameter-free operations.